Illustration showing a CRM dashboard connected to an SMS message bubble, representing SMS CRM integration paths

 Every SMS CRM integration fails on the same handful of issues.
 Build for them from day one.

 Consent capture.
 Only message contacts whose CRM record shows explicit SMS opt-in.
 Use a single boolean field — sms_consent — across every form, import, and integration.
 Never infer consent from email opt-in or phone number presence.
+(In a messaging-first CRM like KOVA IQ, consent gating is enforced natively on every send, so the check is built in rather than bolted on.)

 Opt-out handling.
 STOP replies must update CRM consent status within minutes, not at the next sync.
 Wire the inbound webhook from your SMS provider directly to a CRM update — this is not a batch job.